 Notes: The table presents estimates of equation (1) at the district level.
 The three dependent variables are the growth in votes between the first and second round of the election for the incumbent candidate, Zurabishvili (columns 1-3), the opposition candidate, Vashadze (columns 4-6), and for total turnout (columns 7-9).
 The treatment variable log debt is coded as the log monetary value of the total debt written off, debt as the monetary value of the total debt written off in billion GEL, and log individuals as the log number of individuals benefiting from the program.
 All regressions control for the log number of registered voters, log turnout in the first round of the election and include a constant term (not reported).
-Robust standard errors are reported in brackets. \\\, \\ and \ indicate statistical significance at the 1%, 5% and 10% level, respectively.
+Robust standard errors are reported in brackets. , and indicate statistical significance at the 1%, 5% and 10% level, respectively.

-growth rate of aggregate turnout between the two rounds (columns 7-9).
+between the first and second round of the election for the incumbent candidate, Zurabishvili (columns 1-3) and the opposition candidate, Vashadze (columns 4-6), and the growth rate of aggregate turnout between the two rounds (columns 7-9).
 The three treatment variables - log debt, log individuals and debt - measure the relative intensity of the debt relief program across districts or precincts.

 The results reported in the two tables show that, both at the district and at the precinct level, the growth in the votes of the Georgian Dream supported candidate, Zurabishvili, between the two election rounds is positively related to the measures of debt relief intensity.
 The opposite is true for the opposition candidate, Vashadze.
 Overall, this demonstrates that the debt relief program helped the Georgian Dream get its candidate elected.
-Since the debt write off did not take place till after the election when the deal with the banks was finalized, the effect is driven by expectations of future benefits.
-Individuals could, given their knowledge of their own debt situation, estimate how likely they were to benefit from the program if it were to be implemented in full.
-On average, our estimates show that voters reacted to this by rewarding the Georgian Dream party prospectively.
+Since the debt write off did not take place till after the election when the deal with the banks was finalized and implemented, the effect is driven by expectations of future benefits.
+Individuals could, given their knowledge of their own debt situation,